4phycs/4phycs.github.io/me.md

 I am the assistant professor for the course of `Parallel Computing` at the department of computer science (Dipartimento di Informatica Sistemtistica e Comunicazione, [DISCO](https://www.disco.unimib.it/it)) at [University of Milan-Bicocca](http://www.unimib.it), since 2015.
 I introduce the students to MPI, OpenMP, CUDA and the theory behind Map Reduce.
-The languages of these lessons is C/C++ and some Python
+The languages of these lessons are C/C++ and some Python
 (but in any case my first love is FORTRAN).

 I am part of the team which has been developing the [Pollicina project](https://www.progettopollicina.eu/)